BunnyNabbit/voxel-telephone/astro-website/src/help/en/gameplay/cmd-view.md

 ---
 title: "/view"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/view` command enters the view level where you can see finished and ongoing games."
+summary: "Enters the view gallery of finished and ongoing games."
 ---

 # /view

 Usage: `/view <mode>`

-Enters the view level where you can see finished and ongoing games.
+Enters the view gallery of finished and ongoing games.

 When issued without a mode (`/view`), each game will be represented by a column with pairs of turns in each grid.
 If a game has not been finished, only icons representing the state of a turn will be visualized.
 If a game has been finished then the entire game sequence with builds and descriptions are visible.